mindbeam/mindbase/GLOSSARY.md

 ## Symbol

-A Symbol is a set of [Atoms](./GLOSSARY.md#Atom) – The agglomeration of which represents some abstract concept.
-Each of these Atoms represents some [Allegation](./GLOSSARY.md#Allegation) which documents the instance of something according to a given agent.
-Individually, each of these Atoms doesn't [mean](./GLOSSARY.md#internal-meaning) much.
+A Symbol is a specialized type of [FuzzySet](./GLOSSARY.md#FuzzySet) of [Members](./GLOSSARY.md#Member) which as a whole represents some abstract concept.
+Each of these Members represents some [Claim](./GLOSSARY.md#Claim) which documents the instance of something according to a given agent.
+Individually, each of these Member doesn't [mean](./GLOSSARY.md#internal-meaning) much.
 Collectively, they serve as tent-poles, expanding or limiting the degrees of freedom within some abstract semantic space.

 ## Truth